 CARPET CLEANING EXPANSION – 1991

-Learning, he realized, is an UNENDING avocation in the midst of one’s vocation!
-His search landed him in a school in CT in early 1991 becoming educated for 2 days in Carpet Cleaning through a vendor of Carpet Cleaning equipment patronizing an organization called IICUC.
+Learning, I realized, is an UNENDING pursuit in the midst of one’s vocation!
+My search landed me in a school in CT in early 1991.
+It required $150 and education for 2 days in Carpet Cleaning through a vendor of Carpet Cleaning equipment patronizing an organization then called IICUC.
 The International Institute of Carpet and Upholstery Certification was later changed to the IICRC.
-International Institute of Carpet and Restoration Certification also calls itself the Clean Trust as an improved business name without dropping their extremely well recognized IICRC designation.
-[If the link breaks, we thought the interview valuable enough to copy it locally here.
+The International Institute of Carpet and Restoration Certification also calls itself the Clean Trust as an improved business name without dropping their extremely well recognized IICRC designation.
+[If the link breaks, we thought the interview valuable enough to copy it locally here.]
 The organization, itself, is quite a story of developing professionalism worth the study!

 It greatly enhanced our ability to clean offices & living spaces in the Greater Hartford area.
-It was recogized as integral to the company for most of our CT business life until 2012.
+It was recognized as integral to my company for most of our CT business life until 2012.
 After 18 years of strong dependable service to us, our first truck was retired.

 August 2012 Brings Increases the Equipment Quality